Guyon-J/Coculture_Gliomas-Neurons/README.md

-# A analysis tool for glioblastoma & neurons coculture
+# An analysis tool for glioblastoma & neurons coculture

 These macros will allow you to

 ## Installation Instructions
+Copy and past the .ijm file in the Fiji.app folder > macros > toolsets.

 ## How to Cite